-Attainment of a 75% completion rate (pace) towards educational objective for hours attempted at UH Hilo.
+- Attainment of a 75% completion rate (pace) toward the educational objective for hours attempted at UH Hilo.

 - Students must complete and pass 75% of all hours attempted at UH Hilo.
 A student’s completion rate is calculated by dividing hours earned by hours attempted.
-Grades of F, W, I, NC and repeated courses count as hours attempted.
+Courses with grades of F, W, I, NC, NG and repeated courses count as hours attempted.
 Hours declared in academic bankruptcy count as hours attempted for financial aid eligibility purposes.

-- Undergraduate students will be eligible for financial aid for a maximum of 160 attempted credit hours.
-Transfer hours are included in the total number of credit hours attempted.
+- Transfer credit hours are included in the total number of credit hours attempted.

 A student who is placed on Financial Aid Suspension may appeal the denial of financial aid.
 The appeal must be made by submitting a completed SAP Appeal Form to the Financial Aid Office no later than 10 days after receipt of the notice of Financial Aid Suspension.
 The appeal must include information regarding why satisfactory progress was not made and what has changed that will allow the student to demonstrate satisfactory progress in the next enrollment period.
 The appeal will be directed to the Appeals Committee whose decision will be final.
 The decision will be based on demonstration of one of the following situations: